General Program Questions

 The current locations will be determined soon.

 Each session should run approximately 2 to 3 hours, depending on the number of participants and the instrument roster.
-Plan to stay the full duration to fulfill all three roles: panelist, intermediary, and auditionee.
+Plan to stay the full duration to receive feedback sheets.

 Yes.
 In fact, repeat participation is encouraged.
-Each round brings new challenges and new repertoire, helping you build consistency and deepen your understanding of the audition process from multiple angles.
+Each session brings new challenges and new repertoire, helping you build consistency and deepen your understanding of the audition process from repeated practice.

 Audition Materials